Sacro Monte di Varese: History

 Still in the second half of the 15th century the blessed Caterina da Pallanza and Giuliana da Busto Arsizio, who later became founders of the Order of the Ambrosian hermits, retired to a hermitage adjacent to the sanctuary to lead a life of prayer; their example was followed by other young women.
 In 1474 Pope Sixtus IV granted the community to erect a monastery, and on 10 August 1476 the nuns took the veil.

-Already shortly after the fifteenth century reconstruction of the sanctuary, supported by Gian Galeazzo Maria Sforza, there was a large flow of artists from the Milanese area to create the decorative apparatus.
+Shortly after the fifteenth century reconstruction of the sanctuary, supported by Gian Galeazzo Maria Sforza, there was a large flow of artists from the Milanese area to create the decorative apparatus.
 Among these - as representatives of the illustrious workshops of carvers who worked between the second half of the fifteenth and the first half of the sixteenth century in the Milan area - we must remember the Master of Trognano, author of the wooden panels that adorned the high altar, and Andrea from Milan, author of the sculptural group depicting the Adoration of the Magi still present in the sanctuary.
 Other liturgical works and furnishings, formerly belonging to the sanctuary, are kept in the Sanctuary Museum, also known as the Baroffio Museum.

 It should also be remembered that at the end of the 16th century the Romite Ambrosiane had promoted the construction, in the cloistered perimeter, of some chapels dedicated to the Passion of Christ populated with polychrome statues.

 During the seventeenth century, parallel to the works in the Fabbrica del Santissimo Rosario, artists who were also active in other Sacred Mountains were called to the sanctuary, such as Giovanni Mauro della Rovere known as Fiammenghino (author of the frescoes in the side aisles) and the Prestinari brothers (probable authors of the wooden group of the "Presentation of Jesus in the Temple").